 The Admissions Office at Pearl River Community College is located in the Administration Building on the campus in Poplarville.
-Applications for admission and other forms and information are available in the Admissions Office from 8:00 A.M. until 4:00 P.M. on weekdays.
+Applications for admission and other forms and information are available on the PRCC website.
 This office receives and processes all applications, high school transcripts, transfer college transcripts, GED certificates, and other documents related to admission to Pearl River Community College.
 Information may be requested from or documents may be mailed to: